 To browse the alphabetical list of subject headings in each of the four languages, click on the Subjects tab in the center of the IFLP database landing page.
 You’ll see that it is cross-referenced.

-For example, if you go to and look for “Mergers,” it will direct you to the hyperlinked subject “Corporations: Consolidation and Merger.”
+For example, if you go to M and look for “Mergers,” it will direct you to the hyperlinked subject “Corporations: Consolidation and Merger.”
 This is an index term used by the IFLP.
 A scope note gives the various subjects for which the index term is used.
 For example, “Corporations: Consolidation and Merger” is used for the subjects “takeovers,” “fusión,” and “rachat de sociétés,” among many others.
 You’ll also see broader and more narrow related index terms that you might be interested in.

 Browsing by Country